truebelief/cc-TreeAIBox-plugin/README.md

 > **Important:** If you have installed CloudCompare to Program Files, there might be issues with pip being prohibited from installing to the default site-package folder.
 Please run pip command or launch the CloudCompare as the administrator.

+I avoid using excessive dependencies unless speed optimization is essential.
+Simplicity is an art.

 ## Basic Modules (Updated Aug 22, 2024)

 ### WoodCls